breadyboy749/IT-TechBytes/index.markdown

 title: Welcome to IT-TechBytes
 ---

 #### In this blog you will find information on various topics aimed to help you get started in IT.
 I cover a wide variety of things from all corners of IT to help give you the knowledge to land your first IT job.
-Startnig with the basics and building off of that to more advanced topics.
+Starting with the basics and building off of that to more advanced topics.
 I also cover security, home networking, home lab, 3D printing, and really anything else I feel like writing about.

 <br/>